 Rough, hard, persistent dryness of portions of skin unaffected by eczema.
 Early stage of keloid and fibroma.
 Pimples and acne.
 Eruptions, oozing out a sticky exudation.
 Rawness in bends of limbs, groins, neck, behind ears.
 Unhealthy skin; every little injury suppurates.
 Ulcers discharging a glutinous fluid, thin and sticky.
 Swelling and induration of glands.
 Gouty nodosities.
-Cracks in nipples, mouth, between toes, anus.
+Cracks in nipples, mouth, between toes.
 Phlegmonous erysipelas of face; burning and stinging pain.
 Swelling of feet.
 Wens.
 Chronic Poison Oak.

 Affections of external head; scaly eruption, white scabs.
 Head covered with thick, leathery crusts, under which pus collects

 Hair falls out.
 Wens.
 Affects glandular structures, and useful in general degenerative changes, especially in coats of arteries, aneurism, and senility.
 Specially indicated in infancy and old age.
 This remedy brings aid to scrofulous children, especially if they are backward mentally and physically, are dwarfish, do not grow and develop, have scrofulous ophthalmia, swollen abdomen, take cold easily, and then always have swollen tonsils.
 Persons subject to quinsy which is prone to suppurate; gums bleed easily.
 Diseases of old men when degenerative changes begin;-cardiac vascular and cerebral;-who have hypertrophied prostate or indurated testes, very sensitive to cold, offensive foot-sweats, very weak and weary, must sit or lie down or lean on something.